sushmitha10500/Sentiment-Analysis-on-Amazon-Reviews/README.md

-# Sentiment-Analysis-on-Amazon-Reviews

-Sentiment Analysis of Amazon AWS Software Reviews using NLP and Machine Learning
+# Sentiment Analysis of Amazon AWS Software Reviews using NLP and Machine Learning
 ---------------------------------------------------------------------------------
 🎯 Objective:
 --------------